 That is not to say small business local SEO is easy.
 It takes time and effort and there are a number of tricks and traps to be aware of.
 However, for many (not all) local businesses the effort involved can pay off and keep paying off over the long term.

-The psychologist Dr Robert Cialdini (and several others) have identified social proof as a key determinant of human behaviour.
+REVIEWS – The psychologist Dr Robert Cialdini (and several others) have identified social proof as a key determinant of human behaviour.
 It is natural for people to seek out the opinion of others before making a decision.
 This is why publishing positive customer reviews on Google My Business page, the business website and (if appropriate) social media is so important.

 As stated above one of the first sources of information potential customers will seek out when looking for goods or services in their local area is the recommendations of friends and family.
 They may well check out business reviews before making a final purchasing decision.

 Reviews also have a secondary impact.
 One of the many signals used by Google to decide which businesses it should show (and their position) in the Google My Business panel is the number of reviews for that business.
-Many believe they also assess the proportion of reviews which are positive rather than negative.
+Many believe they also assess the proportion of reviews that are positive rather than negative.

-All the chatter may be about online marketing but for many businesses offline is still effective.
 In this post we have been talking about only one key element of the small business marketing mix, raising awareness.
 There are many offline tools available to raise the profile of your small business.

 To name but a few there is local sponsorship.
 Perhaps an advertising board at your local football or rugby club.
 Networking groups may work for some businesses, assuming the business owner is the right type of person.
 Local advertising can still be effective if the right media is chosen and an appropriate message is crafted.
 Investing in attending events can work well for specific types of local businesses.